-- 1. When working in META, work on a single course at a time. - 2.
-META functions best when opened in Chrome. - 3.
-For stylistic (formatting and grammar), academic language, and state required expectations across the course outline of record, refer to: - The Saddleback College Style Guide - The Course Outline of Record: A Curriculum Reference Guide (ASCCC, 2017) - The Program and Course Approval Handbook (PCAH) (State Chancellors Office, 7th edition) - 4.
+- 1. When working in MAVERICK, work on a single course at a time. - 2.
+MAVERICK functions best when opened in Chrome. - 3.
+For stylistic (formatting and grammar), academic language, and state-required expectations across the course outline of record, refer to: - The Course Outline of Record: A Curriculum Reference Guide (ASCCC, 2017) - The Program and Course Approval Handbook (PCAH) (State Chancellors Office, 8th edition) - 4.
 Don't hesitate to ask for help.
-Your division's Curriculum Chair should be your go-to resource!
+The Curriculum Chair should be your go-to resource!

-Course Revision in CurrlQunet META
+Course Revision in CurrlQunet MAVERICK

 (Special directions for cross-listed courses: Parent course must be completed first.
-If the course you are working on is the "child"- WAIT- and contact your division's Curriculum Chair for information on how to proceed.)
+If the course you are working on is the "child"- WAIT- and contact the Curriculum Chair for information on how to proceed.)

-Login to CurrIQunet META using your email address and single sign-on password If you need help with your single sign-on please contact District IT.
-If your single sign-on is working (you can access email, SharePoint, Canvas etc..., but not META), please contact the curriculum specialist for your division -listed on the Curriculum website.
+1. Login to MAVERICK using your email address and single sign-on password If you need help with your single sign-on please contact District IT.